ItaiAxelrad/open-spec/docs/specifications/Facility Construction/Division 02 - Existing Conditions/024116 Structure Demolition.md

 2. Provide temporary services during interruptions to existing utilities, as acceptable to
    1. Owner and authorities having jurisdiction.
 4. DEMOLITION, GENERAL

-General
-:
-      1. Demolish indicated existing buildings and site improvements completely.
-Use methods required to complete the Work within limitations of governing regulations and as
+5. Demolish indicated existing buildings and site improvements completely.
+Use methods required to complete the Work within limitations of governing regulations and as follows:
-   1. follows:
          1. Do not use cutting torches until work area is cleared of flammable materials.
 Maintain
    1. portable fire-suppression devices during flame-cutting operations.
-2. Maintain adequate ventilation when using cutting torches.
+6. Maintain adequate ventilation when using cutting torches.
-3. Locate building demolition equipment and remove debris and materials so as not to
+7. Locate building demolition equipment and remove debris and materials so as not to
    1. impose excessive loads on supporting walls, floors, or framing.
-   1. Engineering Surveys:
+   2. Engineering Surveys:
       1. During demolition, perform surveys to detect hazards that may result from building demolition activities.
    1. Site Access and Temporary Controls: